-- Remove the cable from the bike
+- Removing the cable from the bike.

-- Twisting it around your arm or a wide pole to separate the wire from its sheath
+- Twisting it around your arm or a wide pole to separate the wire from its sheath.

-I’ve even seen people create makeshift funnels out of silly putty and soak the cable overnight in liquid wrench on the way to Sturgis with OK results.
+I’ve even seen people create makeshift funnels out of Silly Putty and soak the cable overnight in liquid wrench on the way to Sturgis with OK results.
 Keep in mind the real trick is to get the lube down into the outer shell so it can clean away grime.

 Running on Empty

-On California and newer emissions controlled motorcycles, I see a lot of cases where the bike runs out of power and stalls.
-Once pulled over, they restart ok, and then stall again 3 miles later.
+On newer, emissions-controlled motorcycles, I see a lot of cases where the bike runs out of power and stalls.
+Once pulled over, they restart OK, then stall again 3 miles later.
 In these cases, try running with the gas cap open!
 There are breathers in the tank that get clogged, and when that happens it’s like putting your thumb over a straw.
 The gas can’t flow out.

-READ MORE: How Motorcycle Stop/Start Works
+READ MORE: How Motorcycle Stop/Start Works | RideApart

 Dude!
 Where’s my ignition!?

 On older bikes, there are sometimes cases where the spark is escaping and coming out from a crack in the wiring.
-This is only really visible in the dark; luckily, it is normally also audible as a regular crackling while turning the engine.
+This is only really visible in the dark; luckily, it is normally also audible – a regular crackling while turning the engine.

 The Big Ones

 Diagnosing the difference between valves and bearings is a bit of an art on a motorcycle because the whole thing vibrates throughout the frame.
-In general the rules are as follows:
+In general, the rules are as follows:

 - Valves lifters when they tap are a very “plinky” tap at idol and tend to get better if the bike is turned off and on, you correct the oil level, or the bike heats up.
 If your noise is like that, you probably just need an oil change.
 On a bike without hydraulic lifters, you need a tune up.